Wednesday, February 26, 2025

 The size difference between the wigeon and the mallards was notable and a good thing to see.

 In all I took approximately twenty photos from which I've plucked these as being amongst the best.
-I knew that I would need to download the photos on my computer before I could truly study it for the purpose of trying to sex it.
+I knew that I would need to download the photos on my computer before I could truly study it for the purpose of trying to sex the bird.